 In design and in emails, less is more.
 Every element of your email needs to have a purpose and provide value to your customer.
 You also need to keep in mind that more than half of all emails are read on a mobile device, so be sure to make your email appealing for all audiences and mobile-optimized.

 Impactful, large, and appealing visuals play a primary role in email design.

 Take a look at some of these emails we found that have fantastic design elements:

 What are some necessities to include in my emails?

 When developing an effective email marketing campaign, there are a few standard elements you should always include.
 The first, and most important element, is making your brand/logo front and center.
 This is what you are ultimately trying to push, and it should always link back to your website.
 Potential customers do not want to take the time to open and view your email, only to find that they must dig to find your website.

 The usage of icons and links also applies to your social media accounts.
 Make sure to implement easily clickable and highly visible buttons that link to each of your business’s social media accounts, typically located at the bottom of the email.

 A vital element of your email to present with ease is your call to action.
-Examples of great call to actions are: “Join Now,” “Activate Free Trial,” or “Shop This Look.”
+Examples of a great call to action are: “Join Now,” “Activate Free Trial,” or “Shop This Look.”
 The sole purpose of your email is to generate a response to that call to action.
 This means that it needs to be very visible; the highlight of your email.
 Be sensible when deciding on the placement.

 As with all elements discussed, always test to find out what works best for your business.
 The main idea is to create a smooth user experience, where the recipient has all the tools needed to accomplish what you want them to do, and with ease.